Bachelor's exchange programme

 These six campuses have a strong cultural identity, and students and faculty form a close-knit community.
 They also offer excellent living conditions and student support from the administrative and academic staff.

-The Reims campus offers exchange students the possibility of taking a certificate programme in International Affairs and Strategy, European Affairs, Business and Economics, or Journalism and Communication.
+The Reims campus offers exchange students the possibility of taking a certificate programme in International Affairs and Strategy, European Affairs, and Business and Economics.

 Students who do not want to take a certificate programme can instead design their own programme.